 - Annual PCI audits to evaluate systems and check for security vulnerabilities.

 - Potential quarterly reviews of the systems that store cardholder data.

 - Losses of up to $90 per compromised card in the event of a data breach.

 The fact is, you simply can’t ignore your PCI obligations.
 Consider the fact that Target’s earnings reportedly fell 46 percent in the immediate aftermath of its infamous 2013 data breach.
 Can your business sustain a revenue drop of this magnitude?
 Even if it does, PCI non-compliance can result in merchant account termination rendering you unable to accept credit or debit card transactions moving forward.

 So, let’s discuss what PCI is, how your CDE is configured, and how you can best reduce your scope to minimize your business’s risk of a data breach.

 An Overview of PCI DSS

-PCI DSS was put into place by the major card brands (Visa, MasterCard, Discover, and Amex) to reduce fraud-related losses by establishing high security standards and enforcing their adherence.
+PCI DSS was put into place by the major card brands (Visa, MasterCard, Discover, and Amex) to reduce fraud-related losses by establishing higher security standards and enforcing their adherence.
 These guidelines also allow for the ranking of businesses based on their compliance.

-PCI Level 1 compliance is the highest achievable level.
+PCI compliance is the highest achievable level.
 You can verify whether your current merchant services provider is PCI compliant by searching for it among the Visa Global Registry of Service Providers.
 Compliance is assessed annually through audits and system tests that probe for vulnerabilities and evaluate implemented best practices.

-To ensure that your business and customers are safe, PCI Level 1 compliance should be a requirement for any provider you partner with.
+To ensure that your business and customers are safe, PCI compliance should be a requirement for any provider you partner with.
 This includes the provider of your processing terminal, e-commerce, point-of-sale software (POS), and virtual terminal if you have a patchwork setup.